judechays/STADL/readme.md

 ## Functions

-At present, it can create a weight matrix for all countries until year 2016.
-Maps come from `cshape` package.
+At present, it can create a weight matrix for all countries until year 2019.
+Maps come from `cshapes` package.

 |            Object             |          Method          |            Variables            |               Function                |
 |:-----------------------------:|:------------------------:|:-------------------------------:|:-------------------------------------:|